 What Is Blue Moon Beer?

-Blue Moon Brewing Company’s most famous beer is called “Blue Moon Belgian White” or “Belgian Moon” in Canada.
+Blue Moon Brewing Company’s most famous beer is named “Blue Moon Belgian White” or “Belgian Moon” in Canada.
 However, over time it’s come to be known simply as “Blue Moon”.

 This can make things a little confusing, however, as the name “Blue Moon” actually precedes many other bears created by the Blue Moon Brewing Company.
 These include “Blue Moon Mango Wheat”, and “Blue Moon Honey Wheat”.